mozillascience/studyGroup/lessons/misc/webdev-intro/contents.md

 }
 ```

-There is also switch case.
+There is also `switch..case`, which we'll see in this app's code.

 ## Casting in comparison